Natural Resource Damage Assessment Trustee

 For any spill in California waters, the Commission will participate in the resulting Natural Resource Damage Assessment Trustee Council in its capacity as the landowner of the tidelands and submerged lands that were impacted by the spill.
 The Commission also participates in the Montrose Settlements Restoration Program Trustee Council, which was formed in response to injury from the long-term release of DDT and PCBs, rather than oil, into the marine environment.

-Representatives from state and federal natural resource trustee agencies (Trustees), including the Commission, conducted a Natural Resource Damage Assessment to identify the impacts to wildlife, the coastal environment, the public trust, and human uses from the May 2015 Refugio Beach oil spill in Santa Barbara County.
-The assessment is nearing completion.
-The Trustees will quantify the impacts and develop a restoration plan.
-The Trustees will ultimately make a claim for funds from Plains All American Pipeline, the responsible party, to implement the restoration projects designed to restore and compensate for the damaged resource and lost use of these resources.
+The Trustees are currently conducting a Natural Resource Damage Assessment to identify the impacts on wildlife, the coastal environment, the public trust, and human uses from the October 2021 Pipeline P00547 oil spill in Orange County.
+The assessment will quantify the impacts and develop a restoration plan.
+The Trustees will ultimately make a claim for funds from Amplify Energy Corporation, the responsible party, to implement the restoration projects designed to restore and compensate for the damaged resources and lost use of these resources.